babakfp/babakfp.ir/src/content/posts/the-right-way-to-implement-rtl-support-in-css/index.md

 Keep this rule in mind when writing explanations too.
 The documentation or whatever you write should keep the writing direction of the reader in mind.

+## Top and Bottom logical properties

+Should we use the vertical logical properties too?

+- `margin-block-start` instead of `margin-top`
+- `margin-block-end` instead of `margin-bottom`

+Or only horizontal writing directions?
+I don't know.
+My brain doesn't work to understand how vertical would work.
+This guide is for RTL only.

+I just figured out that reverting top and bottom may not be a good idea.
+If that's the case, doesn't that mean using logical border radius for top and bottom is a bad idea too?
+I'm not sure.
+Fuck it.
+Fuck it.
+Fuck it.

+## Should we just use a LTR to RTL tools?

+There are tools like [`"rtlcss"`](https://www.npmjs.com/package/rtlcss) package (and [`"cssjanus"`](https://github.com/wikimedia/node-cssjanus)).
+These tools can just automatically convert styles from LTR to RTL.

+No need to learn logical properties and the hacks; No needs to have a linter to inforce it and make sure that no non-logical CSS is used; Existing tools don't even properly handle all cases.
+No proper tools to handle all cases to convert your already existing CSS to logical solution (can't handle when logical is not supported).

+At this point, logical properties are fucking disapointing.

+So, should we just forget about logical properties? **Yeah**, **maybe**!
+I'm more thwords usign something like rtlcss than using logical properties with all the BS that comes with them.

+CSS logical properties **cons**:

+- Learning curve. like `width` to `inline-size` :|
+- Naming inconsistencies.
+- No proper tooling support for migration.
+- Not all properties have logical support.
+So, no true RTL support can be achives without putting so much work in.
+- Mental overhead.
+- Needs a lot of work to be done to migrate existing projects.

 ## Final Words

 I hope this guide helps you implement RTL support using pure CSS effectively.

+[^1]: Only when it contains all four sides: `top right bottom left`.